 SULEJA, Nigeria, February 21 (Compass Direct News) – Suspected Islamic extremists detonated a bomb outside a church building here on Sunday (Feb.
-19), two months after Boko Haram Islamists killed 44 Christians and blinded seven in a church bombing in nearby Madalla.
+19), two months after an extremist group that is located primarily in Northern Nigeria More Islamists killed 44 Christians and blinded seven in a church bombing in nearby Madalla.

 Sunday’s blast in Suleja, in front of Christ Embassy church during their morning worship, injured five people, one seriously, sources said.
 The bomb, planted in a parked car, was left by suspected members of Boko Haram, which seeks to impose sharia (Islamic law) throughout Nigeria, and authorities arrested some members of the sect the same day.

 Triumphant Ministries International Church is also near the site of the explosion.
 Peter Osema, a search-and-rescue worker with Nigeria’s National Emergency Management Agency, told Compass that the bomb was likely meant to affect both churches, and indeed Compass learned that at least one of those injured belongs to the Triumph Ministries church.